snehanshu-raj/EAG/Assignment_7/Readme.md

 # 🧩 Built With
 - Python + FastAPI for backend
+- Uses Ollama + CLIP
-- Redis for URL tracking
+- Redis which serves as Queue + URL tracking and to avoid duplication.
 - Multimodal search agent (LLM + tools)
 - HTML + image indexing